Lead poisoning: Diagnosis

-Blood lead levels are an indicator mainly of recent or current lead exposure, not of total body burden.
+Chelation challenge (also known as provocation testing) is a diagnostic test used to mobilize the body's heavy metal stores (including lead).
+This testing involves collecting urine before and after administering a one-off dose of chelating agent to mobilize heavy metals into the urine.
+Then urine is analyzed by a laboratory for levels of heavy metals and overall body burden is inferred.
+Chelation challenge mainly measures the burden of lead in soft tissues, though whether it accurately reflects long-term exposure or the amount of lead stored in bone remains controversial.
+Although the technique has been used to determine whether chelation therapy is indicated and to diagnose heavy metal poisoning, some evidence does not support these uses as blood levels after chelation are not comparable to the reference range typically used to diagnose heavy metal poisoning.
+The single chelation dose could also redistribute the heavy metals to more sensitive areas such as the brain, causing harm.
+Chelation challenges are a poor indicator of heavy metal poisoning.
+The American College of Medical Toxicology (ACMT) recommends against using a chelation challenge for the diagnosis of heavy metal toxicities (including lead toxicity).
+The ACMT stated that chelation challenges are not accurate, have no demonstrated benefits, may lead to treatment that is not needed, and may be harmful to those subjected to the test.

 Lead in bones can be measured noninvasively by X-ray fluorescence; this may be the best measure of cumulative exposure and total body burden.
 However, this method is not widely available and is mainly used for research rather than routine diagnosis.
 Another radiographic sign of elevated lead levels is the presence of radiodense lines called lead lines at the metaphysis in the long bones of growing children, especially around the knees.
 These lead lines, caused by increased calcification due to disrupted metabolism in the growing bones, become wider as the duration of lead exposure increases.
 X-rays may also reveal lead-containing foreign materials such as paint chips in the gastrointestinal tract.

-Fecal lead content that is measured over a few days may also be an accurate way to estimate the overall amount of childhood lead intake.
-This form of measurement may serve as a useful way to see the extent of oral lead exposure from all the dietary and environmental sources of lead.

 Lead poisoning shares symptoms with other conditions and may be easily missed.
 Conditions that present similarly and must be ruled out in diagnosing lead poisoning include carpal tunnel syndrome, Guillain–Barré syndrome, renal colic, appendicitis, encephalitis in adults, and viral gastroenteritis in children.
 Other differential diagnoses in children include constipation, abdominal colic, iron deficiency, subdural hematoma, neoplasms of the central nervous system, emotional and behavior disorders, and intellectual disability.